-NTS recognizes that the generosity of its donors gives rise to the following Donors have the following fundamental rights:
+NTS recognizes that the generosity of its donors gives rise to the following fundamental rights:

-- 1. Donations will be kept confidential
+- Donations will be kept confidential

-- 2. Affiliated people have signed confidentiality agreements
+- Affiliated people have signed confidentiality agreements

 - 3. Promises will be respected

-- Gifts will be used properly
+- 4. Gifts will be used properly

 - Financial statements are accessible & complete

 - 6. Relationships will be professional

 - They will know with whom they are dealing

 - 8. Conflicts of interest will be declared

 - Donation questions will be answered promptly